Westinghouse iGen5000DF - 3900/5000W Dual Fuel Inverter Generator With Remote Start

 Features

-In addition to this info, the light indicators show you if the generator is overloaded, its oil levels are insufficient and the generator is ready.
+In addition to this info, light indicators on the device will notify you if its oil levels are insufficient, the generator is ready and the generator is on overload.

-In addition to the traditional documentation and an owner's manual (opens in a new tab) to help you get started promptly, the Westinghouse iGen5000DF also includes several accessories: tool kit, key fob, battery charger, propane hose, oil and funnel.
+Along the basic documentation and an owner's manual (opens in a new tab), useful for starting the generator right away, the Westinghouse iGen5000DF's package also includes these accessories: battery charger, propane hose, funnel, oil, key fob and tool kit.
 An official running cover and a suitable storage cover are also available, as separate purchases.

 The Westinghouse iGen5000DF versus other generators